mozilla/release-services/src/docs/projects/staticanalysis-bot.rst

 The project does not support reading your Taskcluster credentials without using ``please`` commands and Docker.

-Here is a workaround to use automatically your credentials, by populating the necessary environment variables (i suggest writing these lines to a custom script...)
+Here is a workaround to automatically use your credentials, by populating the necessary environment variables (I suggest writing these lines to a custom script...)

 .. code-block:: shell